Kyrobi/Cynagen/Wiki-Pages/Architech.md

 # Background

-Back around Febuarary 13, 2020, players named SoftballGenius3 "Soft" and BountySlayer_24 "Bounty" decided to create their own server with SoftballGenius has the owner.
-Soft was clearly inspired by Cynagen.
+Back around Febuarary 13, 2020, players named SoftballGenius3 "Soft" and BountySlayer_24 "Bounty" decided to create their own server with SoftballGenius as the owner.
+Bounty has since left the server with Luis replacing Bounty's position as co-owner.
+Soft is clearly inspired by Cynagen.
 While building up her server, she has essentially copied what makes Cynagen unique.
 The following contiains screenshot evidence of this offense.